 With reference to these and other factors, the Compensation Committee members apply their business judgment to determine the level of base salary for executive officers, particularly because base salary is fixed rather than variable.
-In fiscal year 2022 the Compensation Committee increased the base salary for Dr. Slessor from \$500,000 to \$550,000, and for Mr. Shahar from \$330,330 to \$350,000, effective in April 2022.
-The new 2022 base salary for each of Dr. Slessor and Mr. Shahar remains below the peer group median salary for chief executive officers and chief financial officers, respectively.
-Dr. Slessor's base salary had not been increased since 2016.
+In fiscal year 2023 the Compensation Committee decided to make no changes to the base salary for either Dr. Slessor or for Mr. Shahar.
+The company also decided not to implement broad-based salary increases for its global workforce in 2023.
+Dr. Slessor's and Mr. Shahar's base salaries and total target cash remain below the peer group 25th percentile for chief executive officers and chief financial officers, respectively.